 Our Events pages also occasionally publicise similar events staged by other local organisations that we believe our members may be interested in attending.
 Those events' normal public entry charges (if any) of course apply.

 "The Group promotes the collection of records related to family history in the Alde Valley (Suffolk) in particular, but also from a wider area for the use of members.
 The Committee purchases equipment and other resources as they see fit to enable members to access family history records and databases."

 To this end, in Leiston we have a Help Centre, in which to store our equipment and research data.
-It holds a wide variety of records for Suffolk and for other counties — an Index is available, which is also downloadable from our Index page.
-All these resources can be referenced by members (or visitors) on alternate Saturdays (which are publicised on our Events pages), or on a special request basis.
-Visitors are always welcome.
-If you are further afield, you are welcome to visit our Facebook page (to which there is a link at the foot of every webpage) and/or email any of our Committee members, listed on our Contact us page, for help with your enquiry, which will then be forwarded on to our "Research Panel" of knowledgable Members.
+It holds a wide variety of records for Suffolk and for other counties — a downloadable Index of Resources is available, so see our Index page.
+All these resources can be referenced by members (or visitors) on alternate Saturdays — please see our Help Centre page on how to arrange this.

 Between Newsletters, urgent email updates of local events, genealogy-website offers and information are also from time to time emailed to Members.

 However, if you prefer to receive your Newsletter and/or General Meeting Agendas by post, there is a charge of ✉︎£5.00 per year to defray our printing and P&P costs — and these Members miss out on the email updates too.

 Our annual Open Day is held in the Garrett Room of the Long Shop Museum in Leiston, in February or March — see our Events pages around the turn of the year for more details.
 This of course didn't happen in 2021 or 2022, nor in Spring 2023 during a changeover in the Committee.
 In the meantime, you can …